-If you're looking to move out of your big SUV, but still need a vehicle that can haul a fair amount of cargo, comfortably hold four passengers and has plenty of power on hand, the new 2009 Volkswagen Tiguan makes for a painless transition.
+If you're looking to move out of your big SUV, but still need a vehicle that can haul a fair amount of cargo, comfortably hold four passengers and has plenty of power on hand, the 2010 Volkswagen Tiguan makes for a painless transition.

-If you're looking for a compact SUV starting under $20,000, need a third-row seat or a warranty lasting longer than three years/36,000 miles, the Tiguan probably won't make your top-ten list.
+If you're looking for compact SUV starting under $23K, need a third-row seat or a warranty lasting longer than 3 years/36,000 miles, the Tiguan probably won't make your top ten list.

-Driving Impressions With a sub-eight-second zero-to-60-mph acceleration capability, the Tiguan, with its 200-horsepower, 2.0-liter turbocharged engine, certainly moves like a GTI, but the little SUV's tall ride height and softer suspension don't...inspire the same thrilling cornering maneuvers.
+Driving Impressions With a sub-eight-second zero-to-60 run, the 200-horsepower 2.0-liter turbocharged engine certainly moves the Tiguan like a GTI, but the little SUV's tall ride height and softer suspension don't inspire the...same thrilling cornering ability.
 We found the six-speed manual somewhat lacking, with long throws and too much play between gears.
-The automatic actually works better in this vehicle and is the only transmission available with the SE and SEL, as well as with the 4Motion all-wheel-drive system.
-On the highway, the Tiguan's well-insulated cabin minimizes outside noise, even with the enormous panoramic glass sunroof installed.
-The Tiguan's ride is fine so long as the pavement below remains smooth, and the steering response, braking and overall drivability are above average for this class.
+The Tiptronic automatic actually works better in this vehicle and is the only transmission available on the Wolfsburg and SEL, as well as with the 4Motion all-wheel drive system.
+On the highway, the Tiguan's well insulated cabin minimizes outside noise, even with the enormous panoramic glass sunroof installed.
+The Tiguan's ride is fine so long as the pavement below remains smooth, and the steering response, braking and the overall drivability are above average for this class.

 Touch Screen Navigation with Rear Camera

-VW's latest navigation system features a 3D viewing angle, intuitive controls and a 30-gigabyte hard drive for storing map data and audio files.
+VW's latest navigation system features 3D viewing angle, intuitive controls and a 30 gigabyte hard drive for storing map data and audio files.

 Panoramic Glass Sunroof

-Optional on the SE and SEL, the massive panoramic glass sunroof covers nearly 13 square feet, bathing occupants in light and fresh air.
+Optional on the Wolfsburg and SEL, the massive panoramic glass sunroof covers nearly 13 square feet, bathing occupants in light and fresh air.
 A power sunshade shields occupants when tanning time ends.

 Like most VW products, the Tiguan's interior is awash in high quality materials and thoughtful placed controls.
-Although the base S model's interior seems a bit drab, up-level SE and SEL trims, with their contrasting materials and optional leather seating, are quite appealing.
-Though not as generous with cargo space as the Jetta SportWagen, the Tiguan has rear seats that slide forward a full six inches to help increase storage when necessary.
+Although the base S model's interior seems a bit drab, up-level Wolfsburg and SEL trims, with their contrasting materials and optional leather seating, are quite appealing.
+Though not as generous with cargo space as the Jetta SportWagen, rear seats that slide forward a full six inches help increase storage when necessary.
 An optional panoramic glass roof opens the entire cabin to sunlight and features a power sunshade for when the UV rays become too strong.Exterior

-From a distance, the 2009 Volkswagen Tiguan might be mistaken for the larger Touareg, but move closer and the vehicle's unique identity quickly becomes evident.
-The distinctive fascia imparts a sporty image, as do the racy 17- and 18-inch alloy wheels found on the SE and SEL trims.
-Standard safety features include anti-lock brakes and an Electronic Stability Program, and nearly seven inches of ground clearance permit the Tiguan to traverse deep snow and off-road obstacles with ease.
+From a distance, the 2010 Volkswagen Tiguan might be mistaken for the larger Touareg, but move closer and the vehicle's unique identity quickly becomes evident.
+The distinctive fascia imparts a sporty image, as do the racy 17- and 18-inch alloy wheels found on the Wolfsburg and SEL trims.
+Standard safety features include anti-lock brakes and an Electronic Stability Program, and nearly seven-inches of ground clearance permits the Tiguan to traverse deep snow and off-road obstacles with ease.

-The 2009 Volkswagen Tiguan features a 2.0-liter turbocharged engine, six-speed manual transmission, traction and stability control, electronic differential lock, six-airbags (front, front-side and front and rear side-curtain), power heated side mirrors, 16-inch alloy wheels, air conditioning, cruise control, power windows, power locks, remote keyless entry, AM/FM stereo with single CD player, tilt and telescopic steering wheel and an electronic parking brake.
+The 2010 Volkswagen Tiguan features a 2.0-liter turbocharged engine, six-speed manual transmission, traction and stability control, electronic differential lock, six-airbags (front, front side and front and rear side curtain), power heated side mirrors, 16-inch alloy wheels, air conditioning, cruise control, power windows, power locks, remote keyless entry, AM/FM stereo with single CD player, tilt and telescopic steering wheel and an electronic parking brake with hold mode.

-Options vary by trim and include 4Motion all-wheel drive (SE and SEL), six-speed automatic transmission, 17-inch alloy wheels (S), panoramic glass sunroof, leather seating, heated front seats, 300-watt Dynaudio stereo, in-dash CD changer, navigation, dual-zone automatic climate control, 12-way power-adjustable front seats and rear side thorax airbags.
+Options vary by trim and include 4Motion all-wheel drive, six-speed Tiptronic automatic transmission, 17-inch alloy wheels (S), panoramic glass sunroof, leather seating, heated front seats, 300-watt Dynaudio stereo, in-dash CD changer, navigation, dual-zone automatic climate control, 12-way power adjustable front seats and rear thorax side airbags.